sshhoo/ica/README.md

 	This is the model file needed to create the application.
 	- `model_result/{--resize_int}_resized_{--image_dir}_train_labels.txt`
 	This is the label information required to create the app.

+	#### Errors
+	- `ValueError: Cannot create a tensor proto whose content is larger than 2GB.`
+	This is displayed when the number of dimensions in the model is too large.
+	In particular, fully connected layers tend to be large.
+	Making them smaller may improve the situation.

 	#### Models
 	The following is a list of model names that can be selected by "--mf".